-To achieve the overall accuracy requirements it may be necessary to compensate Meters for the errors of the measurement transformers and the associated leads to the Meters.
-Values of the compensation shall be recorded and evidence to justify the compensation criteria, including wherever possible test certificates, shall be available for inspection by either the Panel or the Technical Assurance Agent.
+To achieve the overall accuracy requirements it may be necessary to compensate Meters for the error of the measurement transformers and the associated leads to the Meters.
+Values of the compensation shall be recorded and evidence to justify the compensation criteria, including wherever possible test certificates, shall be available for inspection by the Panel or Technical Assurance Agent.

-4.3.3 Compensation for Power Transformer and Line Losses
+[MHHS-MS]4.3.3 Compensation for Power Transformer and Line Losses

-Subject to Appendix A paragraph 1 and paragraph 5(ii), where the Actual Metering Point and the Defined Metering Point do not coincide a Metering Dispensation shall be applied for and, where necessary, accuracy compensation for power transformer and/or line losses shall be provided to meet the overall accuracy at the Defined Metering Point.
+Subject to Appendix A paragraph 1 and paragraph 5(ii), where the Actual Metering Point and the Defined Metering Point do not coincide then a Metering Dispensation shall be applied for and, where necessary, accuracy compensation for power transformer and/or line losses shall be provided to meet the overall accuracy at the Defined Metering Point.
 Where Appendix A paragraph 1 applies a Metering Dispensation shall not be required provided that there is only a length of cable or line between the AMP and the DMP (i.e. no power transformer).
+Where Appendix A paragraph 5(ii) applies a Metering Dispensation shall not be required provided that there is only a length of cable or line between the AMP and the DMP (i.e. no power transformer).
 Where Appendix A paragraph 5(ii) applies a Metering Dispensation shall not be required and accuracy compensation for power transformer and/or line losses (for the purpose of Section K1.1.6 of the Code) shall be provided or applied to meet the overall accuracy required at the Defined Metering Point.